Safari at Sandibe

 Anna, one of our Africa Consultants, recently returned from one of the best safaris she’s ever been on (and she’s been on a lot!), here’s why…

-When I first visited Sandibe Lodge, some years ago now, I thought it was a quirky camp with its copper-colored mosquito nets, the separate decks in front of every room, and the friendly little colony of fruit bats which had taken up residence in the main area.
+When I first visited Sandibe Lodge, some years ago now, I thought it was a quirky camp with its copper-coloured mosquito nets, the separate decks in front of every room, and the friendly little colony of fruit bats which had taken up residence in the main area.
 A nice little camp but not, perhaps, one to write home about.

 But over the past year Sandibe has undergone what can only be described as a spectacular transformation.
 Gone is the large thatched main area, and in its place there is a masterpiece of 21st century architecture, a gracefully curved, intricately designed, beautifully engineered main area.
-Resembling that rarest of African creatures, the pangolin, this huge, airy, open-sided wooden structure houses, on an upper level, the bar (created jigsaw-style, from over 700 separate strips of wood), and then a number of cozy seating areas including a private little library, and a dining area at the other end.
+Resembling that rarest of African creatures, the pangolin, this huge, airy, open-sided wooden structure houses, on an upper level, the bar (created jigsaw-style, from over 700 separate strips of wood), and then a number of cosy seating areas including a private little library, and a dining area at the other end.
 The whole massive structure is supported by towering arcs of pale wood, which lead out to the deck.
 It is nothing short of breathtaking, and elicits excited squeals from all who enter (I know this for a fact; I was one of the squealers).

 But the transformation does not end there.
 Sandibe’s rooms are miniature versions of this enormous pangolin, and very thoughtfully designed inside.
 A fireplace, the ubiquitous double sinks and a huge deck, complete with separate seating area and private plunge pool dominate the rooms, and the shower is a post-modern uber-urban concrete pod, into which you step and on looking up, see the trees above through the skylight.
 It’s nothing short of a delight, it would not look out of place in a painfully stylish design magazine, and while it might feel a little incongruous in the middle of the African bush, it works.
 Hats off to the design team for creating such a unusual camp and making it feel like home.